Using microcontroller sockets?

 Go to the Microcontroller (socketed) page instead!

 Test your controller.
-Before soldering your controller, you’ll want to have flashed firmware to it.
-If you’ve skipped the previous step, you may want to revisit it: knowing your controller works is valuable to know before soldering it.
-Desoldering a controller is a lot of work!
+Before soldering your controller, you’ll want to flash firmware to it to ensure it works.
+Desoldering a controller is a lot of work, so test its functionality before soldering it!

 Orienting your controller.
 Your controller has a top side and a bottom side.
 The top will have its chip and most other components on it, while the bottom is usually bare (and will often have a logo or other graphic on it).
 On Aurora kits, the controller will always face with it its chip facing toward the keyboard PCB, so the controller’s back side is facing toward you.